tcarland/alacritty-functions/README.md

 pip install -r requirements.txt
 ```

- - Ansible 8.5.0+ is required to install the Alacritty playbook, latest
+- Ansible 8.5.0+ is the required minimum to install the Alacritty playbook,
-recommended and tested version is 9.3.0.
+  latest recommended and tested version is **v9.3.0**.
 - The Bash functions require Bash 4+, with Bash 5+ being fairly standard
   on modern linux distributions.

 ## Installation